george-pearson/website-jekyll/_posts/2019-02-26-svg-path-animations.md

 </svg>
 ```

 In reality nobody sane edits path elements by hand, and the best way to change them is with the use of an SVG editor like <a class="blue-link" href="https://inkscape.org/">Inkscape</a>.
-I create my SVGs in Inkscape then cut out the "bloat elements" Inkscape adds that arn't needed.
+I create my SVGs in Inkscape then cut out the "bloat elements" Inkscape adds that aren't needed.

 ## Single Path Animations
 We'll start with a simple single path SVG: